Oxen-AI/oxen-release/oxen-rust/docs/annotation/RemoteStaging.md

 $ oxen remote status
 ```

-The commands you are used to working with in your local workspace (`status`, `add`, `commit`, `log`) now work with the remote staging area.
+The commands you are used to working with in your local workspace (`status`, `add`, `commit`, etc...) now work with the remote staging area.
 Each user's changes are sand-boxed to their own identity, so when you add and to a remote staging workspace, it will not overlap with other users.

 To add a file to the remote staging area simply use `oxen remote add`.
 If you use a relative path to a file, oxen will add the file to the remote staging area that mirrors the directory locally.